Crissium/SilverDict/README.md

 [^1]: A note about type hinting in the code: I know for proper type hinting I should use the module `typing`, but the current way is a little easier to write and can be understood by VS Code.

-[^5]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries meddle with each other.
+[^5]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries interfere with each other.
 Or better, if you know CSS, you could just edit the dictionaries' stylesheets to make them less intrusive and individualistic.

 [^6]: A Russian-speaking friend told me that it is unusual to type Russian on an American keyboard, so whether this feature is useful is open to doubt.